-The school day for nursery begins at 9:00am and ends at 12:00pm and for reception it begins at 8:45am and ends at 3.15pm.
-The day includes outdoor provision as well as snack time, where children have fruit from the government scheme.
+The school day for EYFS begins at 8:45am and ends at 3.15pm.
+The day includes outdoor provision, as well as snack time, where children have fruit from the government scheme.

 At St Joseph's Catholic Primary school, the children always have access to outdoor provision when in continuous provision.
 The outdoor area provides an alternative learning experience.
 Adults are trained to observe, facilitate and assess the learning.
 Adults assess the children and collect photographic evidence using 'Tapestry'.
 In addition to our online journals, the reception children have a writing book, a topic book, a maths book and a Read Write Inc book.